tycrek/degoogle/degoogle.md

 - Blogger
   - [Joomla](https://www.joomla.org/) - Self-hosted and open-source content management system (CMS).
   - [Write.as](https://write.as/) - Self-advertised as privacy-focused.
+  - [WordPress](https://wordpress.org/) self-hosted - The open-source version of WordPress.
+A very popular tool and a recognized name.
+  - [Noblogs](https://noblogs.org/) - **9-eyes** - A privacy/security focused blogging platform.
 - Photos
   - [Piwigo](https://piwigo.org/) - **9-eyes** (self-hosted) - Self-hosted and open-source cloud photo manager.
 You can also sign up for an ["as a service" account](https://piwigo.com).
   - *Help requested!*